 Hightown, a crime drama series from Jerry Bruckheimer is now streaming

-Hightown is a brand new eight-episode crime series set in Cape Cod.
+Hightown is an eight-episode crime series set in Cape Cod.
 It traces the story of Jacki Quinones (played by Monica Raymund) as she tries to become drug free but accidentally, becomes involved in a murder investigation.
 She’s a National Marine Fisheries Service agent and when she discovers a body on the beach, she feels compelled to help find out what happened.

 She’s immediately at odds with Sergeant Ray Abruzzo, an abrasive but effective member of the Cape Cod Interagency Narcotics Unit.
 As their lives crash together, we’re reminded how complicated — and deadly — our addictions can be.